 parties to sue for compensation for a victim’s resulting injuries.

 These liable parties include:

 Employers.
 Most truck drivers work for an employer, usually a trucking, shipping

 or retail company.
 Under the legal principle of “respondeat superior,”

 employers are liable for their employees’ negligent acts while on the job.

-was defective in design or installation, and that defect caused or contributed
+defective in design or installation, and that defect caused or contributed to the accident.

 Loading Companies.
 These companies must ensure a truck is loaded properly and in accordance

 with industry regulations.
 If a truck was

 overloaded, the excess weight can cause accidents and the loading company may be